Alexwcjung/Classroom-assessment/Exploring the Potential of  Conversational AI for Assessing Second  Language Oral Proficiency.md

 - **Occasional interruptions**: Sudden topic shifts or unnatural timing.
 - **Preference for humans**: Learners still favored human interviewers for richer, more natural interaction.

-## RQ2Conclusion
+### RQ2 Conclusion
-Learners viewed the SDS as efficient and low-stress, but its limited naturalness led many to still prefer human interlocutors.
+- Learners viewed the SDS as efficient and low-stress, but its limited naturalness led many to still prefer human interlocutors.

 ---
 # 🌳 Implications